SOFTENG310-VicRoy/310-RondayView/README.md

 ## Help

 For additional help, questions, or suggestions, please feel free to contact the team at VicRoy by emailing us at vroyale374@gmail.com

+## Attributions and Contributing Guidelines

+$$ add names of group members $$

+Contributing Guidelines can be found here CONTRIBUTING.md (THIS SHOULD BE A LINK)